Posts tagged #trademarks

 The Paperwork Marathon

-Let's start with the obvious players: the government agencies that need to know about your new identity.
+Let's start with the obvious: the government agencies that need to know about your new identity.
 If you're changing the name of your actual legal entity, you'll need to file the appropriate name change documents with your state.
-This is like updating your name with the social security administration – it's the foundational change that makes everything else possible.
+This is the foundational change that makes everything else possible.

 Once that is approved, you can use that to facilitate the change with the IRS, your business bank, any municipality where you have a business or seller's permit, your domain registrar, and on and on with other 3rd parties who need to know that the business formerly known as "Kat's Widgets, LLC" is now operating as "Premium Gadget Solutions, LLC."

-If your business has formal governing documents – like operating agreements for LLCs or corporate bylaws – these likely need updating too.
-These documents are like your business's constitution, and they should reflect your current reality.
+If your business has formal governing documents – like operating agreements for LLCs or corporate bylaws – these likely need updating too as they should reflect your business’s current reality.

 Don't forget insurance policies, contracts, social media accounts, and of course any other brand collateral & product marking.